-If you’re gearing up for holiday travel with kids — especially the under 5 set — here’s a list I’ve put together to help make sure your family will be ready for the smoothest, safest holiday travels possible.
-Anything you’d add?
-Please add a comment below.
+If you’re gearing up for holiday travel with kids — especially the under-5 set — here’s a list I’ve put together to help make sure your family will be ready for the smoothest, safest holiday travels possible.
 Know anyone who could use this list?
 I love it when you share!
-Buttons below. 😉
+Buttons above and below. 😉

 1: Reserve your baby gear rentals now.

 It’s not uncommon for baby gear rental agencies to fully book their most popular gear items during peak holiday season, so make your selections and get your reservation secured ASAP.

 Then you can relax (a little more) knowing that car seat, stroller, or crib will be where you need it this holiday season.
 Click here for my Worldwide Directory of Baby Gear Rentals to find an agency at your destination.

 2: Think through your travel childproofing needs.